-Where the School estimates that the cost of locating the information will exceed the statutory threshold of $\pounds450$, it will consider whether or not to comply with the request.
+Where the School estimates that the cost of locating the information will exceed the statutory threshold of £450, it will consider whether or not to comply with the request.
 The School is not obliged to comply with such a request but may choose to do so.

-The Data Protection Act 1998 permits a charge of up to £10 to be made for responding to requests for personal data.
 There is a sliding scale of up to £50 for copies of educational records.